cram2/pycram/doc/source/designators.rst

 Motion Designator
 =================
 Motion designators describe atomic actions that are executable for an agent.
 In contrast to action designators there is no failure handling or other action designators.
-Furthermore, the :meth:`~pycram.designators.motion_designator.MotionDesignatorDescription.Motion.perform` method passes the resolved motion designator to the respective Process Module for execution on the robot.
+Furthermore, the :meth:`~pycram.designator.MotionDesignatorDescription.Motion.perform` method passes the resolved motion designator to the respective Process Module for execution on the robot.

 Another difference to action designator is that motion designators only take a single parameter instead of a